polluks/appledoc/CommentsFormattingStyle.markdown

   @see [String Programming Guide](document1).
   ```

 - **Grouping methods**: `@name <title>`.
 All methods and properties declared after @name directive will be stored into a group with the given title.
 These groups are then extracted as tasks in generated HTML.
-Important: @name must be specified in it's own separate comment preceeding the first group method or property comment for which the task is specified!
+Important: @name must be specified in it's own separate comment preceding the first group method or property comment for which the task is specified!
 So this would work:

   ```objc
   /** @name Section title */